 Another consideration when ordering a custom cut frame is whether or not an allowance needs to be added when entering the dimensions.
 The answer is: it depends.
 Below we review various frame styles and whether an allowance is needed.

-We explore different examples of measuring standard back loading frames below.
+We will explore different examples of measuring standard back loading frames below.

 Mats, in regards to picture framing, are thin, flat pieces of paper-based material included within a picture frame.
 Often they are decorative, but various mats offer preservation qualities, like our Crescent Museum Rag 100 Mat Board.